Federal Home Loan Mortgage : Filing Type ABS-15G | MarketScreener

 Item 2.01 Findings and Conclusions of a Third Party Due Diligence Report Obtained by the Issuer

-See Independent Accountants' Report on Applying Agreed-Upon Procedures dated April 1, 2019, of Deloitte & Touche LLP, attached as Exhibit 99.1 to this report.
+See Report of Independent Accountants on Applying Agreed-Upon Procedures dated April 2, 2019 of Deloitte & Touche LLP, attached as Exhibit 99.1 to this report.

 SIGNATURES